mzafram2001/mzafram2001/README.md

 ## About Me
 <div>
-Hi!
-I'm a Full Stack developer with an unwavering love for building web applications.
-From a young age, technology has been an essential part of my life and finding my way into the world of development has been an exciting and rewarding journey.
+👋 Hi!
+I'm Miguel, a passionate Senior Technician in Multiplatform Application Development and Full Stack Developer.
+My passion for technology and programming has led me to turn ideas into high performance and usability digital solutions.
 </div>

 ## My Projects